hotbso/TOBUS/README.md

 ## DESCRIPTION
 This script simulates the boarding process for your ToLiss fleet.
-It pulls data from simbrief, simulates timing of passenger boarding applying some variation (late booking, no-show) and send a final loadsheet (see some caveats below).
+It pulls data from simbrief, simulates timing of passenger boarding applying some variation (late booking, no-show) and sends a final loadsheet (see some caveats below).

 It adds an tab to FlightWithLua Macros tab, that when opened presents you with an window that lets you: